zorin1/FindIt/README.md

  -m MAXDEPTH, --maxdepth MAXDEPTH
                        How many directory levels to show.
 If not set then show all.
  --color, --COLOR      Display color. (use --COLOR to turn off) -x, --truncate_names  Truncate user and group names to remove domain part.
-Best if used with -o and/or -g.
+Best if used with -o and/or -g. (use -X to turn off)
  --version             show the version number and exit -R, --reverse         reverse the sort order.
  -od, --orderdate      Order by date.